 It was not clear immediately following the incident whether alcohol or drugs contributed to the crash.
 As per standard procedure, officials will administer tests to check if the off-duty officer had any drugs or alcohol in his system at the time of the incident, authorities stated.
 Five other LAPD officers have died in traffic-related incidents this year, according to authorities.

-Following a fatal motorcycle accident, the family of the decedent may wish to retain the counsel and resources of a personal injury attorney.
+Following a fatal motorcycle accident, the family of the decedent may wish to retain the counsel and resources of a skilled Santa Ana motorcycle accident lawyer.
 After reviewing the case, the attorney may advise the bereaved family whether a wrongful death lawsuit appears viable.
 If so, the attorney may help the family assemble the evidence and materials necessary to prove to a civil court that the at-fault party should be held liable for damages suffered by certain family members of the decedent as a result of the accident.
 If successful, claimants in a wrongful death suit may be awarded financial compensation for those damages.
 These may include funeral costs, expenses associated with the decedent’s estate administration and lost earnings.

 Source: CBS Los Angeles , “Off-Duty LAPD Officer Killed In Torrance Crash Is Identified“, September 07, 2014